快猫短视频

 • Nutrition

-IV therapy may be given in many settings including the hospital, infusion clinic, doctor’s office, or even at home.
+IV therapy can be given in the hospital, clinic, doctor’s office, or even at home.

-The type of IV catheter you have will depend on what you need it for, how often you need it, what your doctor recommends, and what your preferences are.
+The type of IV catheter you have will depend on what you need it for, how often and for how long you need it, what your doctor recommends, and what your preferences are.
 Types of IVs that may be used are:

 Central venous catheters (CVCs)

 Central venous catheters (CVCs) are also called central venous access devices (CVADs), central catheters, or central lines.
-Most CVCs have a soft, flexible tube that ends in or near a large vein that goes into the heart called the superior vena cava (SVC).
+Most CVCs have a long, flexible tube that ends in or near the superior vena cava (SVC), a large vein that goes into the heart.

-Not everyone getting cancer treatment will need a CVC, but there are times where they can be helpful.
+Not everyone getting cancer treatment will need a CVC, but there are times when they can be helpful.
 You might need a CVC if:

 • You have fragile or hard-to-find veins.